mvpoirier/mvpoirier.github.io/_posts/2019-5-15-Hello-World.md

 To add more posts: go into /_posts/ and update the Hello World markdown file.
 For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now).

 ### Testing with Code Blocks in Markdown
+The syntax highlighting was modified on the default Jekyll Now installation for proper line numbers using the [minimal-mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes/tree/master/_sass/minimal-mistakes), by importing both the variables and syntax style sheets, then importing them appropriately in the base style.css sheet.

 To add code blocks, use triple _backticks_ to start syntax highlighting, as shared and described [here](https://frankindev.com/2017/03/18/syntax-highlight-with-rouge-in-jekyll/):

 ```java